zio/zio/docs/datatypes/contextual/zlayer.md

 trait D
 ```

 1. **Horizontal Composition** — Layers can be composed together horizontally with the `++` operator.
 When we compose layers horizontally, the new layer requires all the services that both of them require and produces all services that both of them produce.
 Horizontal composition is a way of composing two layers side-by-side.
-It is useful when we combine two layers that they don't have any relationship with each other.
+It is useful when we combine two layers that don't have any relationship with each other.

 We can compose `fooLayer` and `barLayer` _horizontally_ to build a layer that has the requirements of both, to provide the capabilities of both, through `fooLayer ++ barLayer`: